richardwellerson/clone-all-repo-github/README.md

-# clone-all-repo-github
+# Clone All Repo GitHub

+Hello!

-This repo have a shell script to clone all repo from Github.
+This is a simple script to Clone All Repositories of a Github User.

+## How does work?

+Insert a username

+Insert a path.

+Magic.